 So much is uncertain in this moment, but please know that even in these very strange times, we have been thinking of our community.
 Gathering in our library and for programs has been a way of connecting with each other.
 But now, we have closed the library and postponed programs as a way of caring for and protecting each other.
 We are thinking thru alternative ways of being with you in solidarity—and are now launching a number of new digital initiatives to bring Poets House to you, wherever you may be!
+Stay up-to-date, click here to sign up for our weekly e-blast.
 Here are a few things you should check out:

 Poets House is bringing you online live streamed programs to keep our community thriving.
 Check in here for any live streamed programs you missed on our Twitter.

 The Poetry Path in Battery Park City—an immersive public art installation of poetry running from Rockefeller Park’s north end to the marina at Brookfield Place.
 This installation includes fragments from poems reaching across time, space, and cultures, featuring 50 poets whose work considers the relationships between people, nature, and the urban landscape.
 Originally scheduled for April, the installation of the Poetry Path is now complete and can be enjoyed by passersby.

 In July 1971, Bernadette Mayer embarked on a month long experiment: every day she exposed a roll of 35mm film and kept a journal.
 In July 2020, Poets House embarks on a month long daily experiment: a passage from the corresponding day in 1971 will be read by poets, writers, critics, and artists, as a parallel durational work that celebrates the new publication of Bernadette Mayer’s Memory (Siglio, 2020), that brings together the full sequence of Mayer’s images and text for the first time in book form.